JEEBIS27/flatbox/README.md

 ![Assembled Flatbox](hardware-rev2/images/Flatbox-rev2b-finished-product.jpg)

-There are nine major versions of the Flatbox.
+There are ten major versions of the Flatbox.
 They all use Kailh low profile (choc v1) mechanical keyboard switches.
 The table below lists their main features.
 See the README for each version for details on how to make them.

 version | case dimensions (mm) | compatibility | add-on board | onboard chip | SMT assembly required | firmware
 ------- | --------------- | ------------- | ------------ | ------------ | --------------------- | --------